DXC-0/Respect-My-Internet/README.md

 Schedule a cron task or use the update.sh script at the startup login (in KDE-Plasma or Gnome-Shell) PS : If you have problems, apply whitelists.

----> Your internet is now clean, the list of blocked feeds is available below ;)
+---> Your can also install manually the list from [respect-my-internet.txt](https://github.com/TheCyberArcher/Respect-My-Internet/blob/main/blocklist/respect-my-internet.txt)

 ---